Skip to content

 Unlike most transit planners out there, minotor can store all the transit data for a given day in memory on the client, allowing for fast runtime queries using only local data.
 This is particularly useful for highly dynamic applications or complex visualizations for research purposes where the user needs to query the data in real-time.
 Privacy-conscious applications where the user does not want to share their location data with a server can also benefit from this model.

-The transit router and the stops index of minotor can run in the browser, on react-native or in a Node.js environment.
-Transit data (GTFS) parsing runs on Node.js, and the resulting data is serialized as a protobuf binary that can be loaded from the router.
+The transit router and the stops index of minotor can run in the browser, on React Native or in a Node.js environment.
+Transit data (GTFS) parsing runs on Node.js, and the resulting data is serialized as a protobuf binary that can be loaded by the router.

 Examples